 The progress reported in this paper shows that solving parity games is not as difficult as it was widely believed.
 Indeed, parity games can be solved in quasipolynomial time - the previous bounds were roughly $n^{O(\sqrt{n})}$ - and they are fixed parameter tractable with respect to the number m of values (aka colours or priorities) - the previously known algorithms were roughly $O(n^{m/3})$ .
-These results are in agreement with earlier results stating that parity games can be solved in UP $\cap$ co-UP [41] and that there are subexponential algorithms to solve the problem [44].
+These results are in agreement with earlier results stating that parity games can be solved in $\mathbf{UP} \cap \mathbf{coUP}$ [49] and that there are subexponential algorithms to solve the problem [52].

-In spite of the current progress, the original question, as asked by Emerson and Jutla [28] in 1991 and others, whether parity games can be decided in polynomial time still remains an important open question.
+In spite of the current progress, the original question, as asked by Emerson and Jutla [30] in 1991 and others, whether parity games can be decided in polynomial time still remains an important open question.

-The above results on parity games are then used to give a runtime $O((m^m \cdot n)^5)$ algorithm for coloured Muller games with n nodes and m colours; this upper bound is almost optimal, since an algorithm with runtime $O((2^m \cdot n)^c)$ , for some constant c, only exists in the case that FPT = W[1], an assumption which is considered to be unlikely true.
+The above results on parity games are then used to give an algorithm of runtime $O((m^m \cdot n)^5)$ for coloured Muller games with n nodes and m colours; this upper bound is almost optimal, since an algorithm with runtime $O((2^m \cdot n)^c)$ , for some constant c, only exists in the case that FPT = W[1], an assumption which is considered to be unlikely true.

 One might ask whether the results obtained for parity games permit further transfers to Muller games, for example, in the special cases where (a) player Anke can employ a memoryless winning strategy due to the special type of the game or (b) one does not permit player Anke to use other strategies than memoryless ones.
-Note that case (b) differs from case (a), as in case (b) the condition on using memoryless strategies can be restrictive while case (a) applies to Muller games of those types where one knows that "if Anke has a winning strategy then she has a memoryless winning strategy".
-Case (a) was analysed by McNaughton [48] and Zielonka [64]; it applies to Muller games where the winning condition of player Boris is closed under union [64].
+Note that case (b) differs from case (a), as in case (b) the condition on using memoryless strategies can be restrictive while case (a) applies to Muller games where one knows that "if Anke has a winning strategy then she has a memoryless winning strategy".
+Case (a) was analysed by Emerson [28], McNaughton [56] and Zielonka [75]; it applies to Muller games where the winning condition of player Boris is closed under union [28,75].